The best Memorial Day appliance sales happening now | CNN Underscored

 From commercial-grade dryers to retro refrigerators to gas- and electric-ranges, there’s no shortage of Memorial Day appliance deals to shop now.
 And should some smaller appliances — say a new espresso maker, Vitamix or robot vacuum cleaner — be on your wish list as well?
 Well, we found those, too.
 Your new kitchen and laundry room are waiting.

 P.S.
 Looking for even more sales?
 (Like, a lot more?)
-We’ve rounded up over 200 of the internet’s top sales on furniture and much, much more.
+We’ve rounded up over 200 of the best Memorial Day sales on furniture and much, much more.

 Maytag